 Results from this analysis shed light on a country’s ecological impact.
 A country has an ecological reserve if its Footprint is smaller than its biocapacity; otherwise it is operating with an ecological deficit.
 The former are often referred to as ecological creditors, and the latter ecological debtors.

 Note: The resources linked to this section describe the methodology for calculating the Ecological Footprint and biocapacity at the national level.
-Since comprehensive global data sets on production and trade generally only capture data at the national level, the National Footprint Accounts serve as the foundation for all sub-national, organizational and product Footprint analyses.
+Since comprehensive global data sets on production and trade generally only capture data at the national level, the National Footprint and Biocapacity Accounts serve as the foundation for all sub-national, organizational and product Footprint analyses.

 The Ecological Footprint Standards 2009 are designed to ensure that Footprint assessments are produced consistently and according to community-proposed best practices.
 They aim to ensure that assessments are conducted and communicated in a way that is accurate and transparent, by providing standards and guidelines on such issues as use of source data, derivation of conversion factors, establishment of study boundaries, and communication of findings.
 The Standards are applicable to all Footprint studies, including sub-national populations, products, and organizations.

-In order to promote the quality and integrity of Ecological Footprint Accounting, Global Footprint Network asks that all Partners comply with the most recent Ecological Footprint Standards.
+To promote the quality and integrity of Ecological Footprint Accounting, Global Footprint Network asks that all Partners comply with the most recent Ecological Footprint Standards.

 Two committees, the Standards Committee and the National Accounts Committee, work with Global Footprint Network to oversee the scientific basis of the National Footprints Accounts and standards for Footprint applications.
 In addition, Global Footprint Network encourages national governments to conduct reviews of their country’s own accounts.
-Governments that have initiated reviews of the Footprint method and results include Switzerland, Japan, Germany, the United Kingdom, the European Commission, and the United Arab Emirates.
+Governments that have initiated reviews of the Footprint methodology and results include Switzerland, Japan, Germany, the United Kingdom, the European Commission, and the United Arab Emirates.